 A 4-H’er must be 16 years of age or older as of January 1 to apply.
 Membership is based on a point system involving community service, 4-H activities, leadership and citizenship.
 Applications are due in the State 4-H Office by January 15.

-Events focused on poultry education include: poultry judging, NC State Fair Turkey Show, poster competition and a Poultry Science Summer Institute.
+Events focused on poultry education include: poultry judging, North Carolina State Fair Turkey Show, poster competition, and a Poultry Science Summer Institute.